akbar-q/University/5013/01 September 2025/README.md

 - Test plan executed and logs present
 - Professional discussion minutes recorded and signed
 - Presentation slides uploaded and consistent with report
+- Offline programming test rubric and student score recorded
+- KiCad deliverable (where required) included and reviewed

 Quality-control tips
 - Require students to include commit history or a change log.